Tom Sharpe: South Africa

 Sharpe moved to South Africa in 1951, where he worked as a social worker and a teacher.
 He was friendly with the activist and artist Harold Strachan until they fell out over a woman.
 Sharpe's time in South Africa inspired his novels Riotous Assembly and Indecent Exposure, in which he mocked the apartheid regime.
 He also wrote a play, The South African, which was critical of the regime.
 After it was performed in London, Sharpe was arrested for sedition in 1961 and deported from South Africa.

 Teaching and later life

 After returning to England, Sharpe took a position as a history lecturer at the Cambridge College of Arts and Technology, later Anglia Ruskin University.
-This experience inspired his Wilt series, in which he derides popular English culture.
+This experience inspired his Wilt series.
 From 1995 onward he and his American wife, Nancy, divided their time between Cambridge and their home in Llafranc, Spain, where he wrote Wilt in Nowhere.
 The couple had three daughters.
 Despite living in Catalonia, he did not learn either Spanish or Catalan.
 "I don't want to learn the language," he said, "I don't want to hear what the price of meat is."